Sweet Potato White Chocolate Chip Cookies

 Mashed sweet potato: We like to mash up leftover baked sweet potatoes for this recipe (we typically peel and cube them, then bake in foil with butter for 45 minutes at 350 – it makes a great side dish!).
 1 medium sweet potato will get you about 1/2 cup mashed.
 But any form of sweet potato puree should work if you want to use your own leftovers or canned ingredients.

 Cookie scoop: We use this cookie dough scoop to get consistently-sized cookie dough rounds.
-Grease it with a bit of cooking spray before using, and the dough will fall right out!
+Grease it with a bit of cooking spray before using, and the dough should fall right out.

-Storing: These cookies are a bit cakey, so they will stay soft for a few days in an air-tight container (we think they get better with age).
-They tend to stick to each other because of the marshmallow fluff, so if you’re looking for clean presentation we recommend making these day-of or storing in a single layer.
+Storing: These cookies are a bit cakey, so they will stay soft for a few days in an air-tight container.
+They’re best served within a day or two of baking, so plan accordingly if you’re making them for a holiday party or cookie swap!
+They also tend to stick to each other because of the marshmallow fluff, so we recommend storing them in a single layer, or placing sheets of parchment paper between layers.

 Want more?Sign up for our newsletter here and never miss a new recipe!